What are Mitochondria?

 “Mitochondrial dysfunction doesn’t really cause anything, what it does is predisposes towards seemingly everything.
 It’s one of many risk factors in multifactorial disease.
 It can predispose towards epilepsy, chronic fatigue, and even autism, but it doesn’t do it alone.
 It does it in combination with other factors, which is why in a family with a single mutation going through the family, everyone in the family is affected in a different way.
 Because it predisposes for disease throughout the entire system.”

 This is partially because human body contains over a billion mitochondria which are essential to cellular functioning in every cell of the body.
 Where the dysfunction emerges is dependent upon where the impaired mitochondria reside, by what mechanism the mitochondria are damaged, and how intervening variables, such as overall health, nutrition and environment come into play.
-Given the mitochondrion’s role in energy production, high energy dependent tissues such as the brain, the heart, the liver, even muscles, are most susceptible to direct mitochondrial damage.
+Given the mitochondrion’s role in energy production, highly energy dependent tissues such as the brain, the heart, the liver, even muscles, are most susceptible to direct mitochondrial damage.
 And considering the mitochondrion’s role in cellular energetics, fatigue is almost always present with mitochondrial dysfunction.

 Hormone Synthesis and Mitochondrial Functioning